 You may join a General & Medical scheme as an individual from the age of 16 up to your 75th birthday.
 Once covered there is no upper age limit.

 Children under the age of 16 must be added to an adults policy.
 Children are classed as a child up to their 21st birthday, or their 25th birthday if they remain in full-time education.
 Proof of full-time education must be provided.

 We review your premiums annually to reflect the overall cost of claims and medical inflation.
 Our schemes are priced using age bands, reflecting that people are more likely to claim as they get older.
 This means that you could see an age-related increase in your premium in addition to our general review.

 Your premium can be influenced by other factors such as the availability of new treatments, medical technologies and any claims made on your scheme.

 You should contact your Health and Care Support Specialist before you see your consultant so that we can confirm your cover.
 Your Health and Care Support Specialist will be able to guide you through the process of claiming and let you know what is and is not covered.
-The full claims procedure is detailed in the Guide to your Health Scheme.
+The full claims procedure is detailed in the relevant policy documents.

 Sometimes it is necessary for our underwriters to view a claimant’s medical history (in the form of their medical records), in order to fully assess the eligibility of the proposed claim.

 In order for the underwriter to use their knowledge of medical conditions and any associated diseases or disorders to determine whether the claim has merit, it is necessary to view the complete medical history of the claimant.

 This is where Private Medical Insurance (PMI) differs fundamentally from, for example, Life Insurance, whereby it may be possible to assess a claim or an application for Life Insurance by asking for details on a specific condition, or even just a specific time period in the person's medical history.